How to Avoid Property Fraud in India: Complete Guide for Homebuyers

 Borrow Money Home Loan with a Reliable Bank

 Taking a home loan (even in part) can be a good idea, even when you can afford the entire amount.
-Before a loan is granted by banks, the banks make their own checks.
+Before a loan is granted by banks or financial institutions, they conduct their own verification and legal checks on the property.

-They confirm property documents, ownership, and approvals.
-That provides you with an added degree of security.
+They confirm property documents, ownership details, builder approvals, and important legal clearances.
+That provides you with an added degree of security and confidence before making the final purchase decision.

-It will also minimize the chances of purchasing a property that is in dispute.
+It will also minimize the chances of purchasing a property that is in dispute or has hidden legal issues in the future.

 Do Not Pay in Cash

-Transactions that involve cash are risky and must be avoided.
-Always pay by bank transfer, cheque, or other official means.
+Transactions that involve cash are risky and must be avoided, especially in property deals where large amounts of money are involved.
+Always pay by bank transfer, cheque, demand draft, or other official payment methods that can be properly tracked and verified.

-This will leave a clear trail of your transactions.
-In case of any problem afterward, you will have the evidence of payment.
-Cash transactions can be problematic and costly.
+This will leave a clear trail of your transactions and help maintain proper financial records for future reference.
+In case of any problem afterward, you will have valid evidence of payment that can support you legally and financially.

 Check Approvals and Legal Status